kraftp/hcura_website/hsrc/hsrc_2015/programming.md

 <h5>WORKSHOPS</h5>

-HSRC participants will attend a series of small group workshops with fewer than 10 participants led by Harvard researchers.
+HSRC participants will attend a series of small group workshops of around 10 participants led by Harvard students and researchers.
 The skills presented in these workshops will focus on imparting skills translatable to all other academic disciplines rather than facts.
 Workshops will include: “Reading Scientific Literature,” “Technical and Scientific Writing,” “The Art of Crafting Personal Statements and Application Essays,” and "Public Speaking and Presentation in the Sciences.”

 <img src="/hsrc/images/Photo3.jpg" align="right" style="width: 500px; height: 380px; margin-left: 20px;"/>